CS-433/ml-project-1-ml_pls2021/README.md

 # Project structure
 ## Presentation :
 The data can be found on the GitHub of the course : https://github.com/ML_course/blob/master/projects/project1/data.
-Please to run our code, download the data and put it in the same folder of our files. \
+To run our code, please download the data and put it in the same folder as our files. \
-proj1_helpers : we changed the function predict_label for two reasons : first, we modify the prediction from  -1,1 it became 0,1.
-Also, we added a input variable which tells us if the method is logistic or not, because depending of that, the prediction function will change.
+proj1_helpers : we changed the function predict_label in two ways : first, we modified the prediction from  -1,1 to 0,1.
+Also, we added an input variable which tells us if the method is logistic or not.
+Depending on the method, the prediction function will change.
 ## Data analysis :
-dataAnalysis.py : process data for model by splitting the classes, delete missing values, and multiply features depending on the threshold.
+dataAnalysis.py : process data for model by splitting the classes, delete missing values, and multiply features depending on a certain threshold.
 ## Methods :
 implementations.py  : the implementation of 6 methods to train the model.

 cross_valisation.py : use cross-validation to find the best parameters for ridge regression.

-Folder Mains        : for each method, you can found a jupyter notebook file that output the prediction for both train and test data.
-To run this, please download this and place them in the same folder that the data and implementations.py
+Folder Mains        : for each method, you can find a Jupyter Notebook file that outputs the prediction for both train and test data.
+To run this, please download this and place them in the same folder as both the data and implementations.py
 ## Best model :
 run.py /run.ipynb  : Results using the best model ( Regularized Logistic Regression ) for both train and test (We perfer to work with a Jupyter Notebook for the submissions)\
 finalsubmission.csv : Prediction for the test data with our best model